George Rochberg: Legacy

-James Freeman, musician and teacher at Swarthmore College, said this about Rochberg and serialism: "If George Rochberg can do something like that, there's nothing that I can't do and get away with it.
+James Freeman, musician and teacher at Swarthmore College, said of Rochberg and serialism: "If George Rochberg can do something like that, there's nothing that I can't do and get away with it.
 I don't have to write 12-tone music; I can if I want to.
 I can write stuff that sounds like Brahms.
 I can do anything I want.
 I'm free.
 And that was an extraordinary feeling in the late 1960s for young composers, I think, many of whom felt really constrained to write serial music."

 Writings

 Rochberg's collected essays were published by the University of Michigan Press in 1984 as The Aesthetics of Survival.
-A revised and expanded edition, published shortly before his death, was awarded an ASCAP Deems Taylor Award in 2006..Selections from his correspondence with the Canadian composer István Anhalt were published in 2007 by Wilfrid Laurier University Press.
-His memoirs, Five Lines, Four Spaces, were published by the University of Illinois Press in May 2009.
+A revised and expanded edition, published shortly before his death, was awarded an ASCAP Deems Taylor Award in 2006.
+Selections from his correspondence with the Canadian composer István Anhalt were published in 2007 by Wilfrid Laurier University Press.
+His memoir, Five Lines, Four Spaces, was published by the University of Illinois Press in 2009.